The Workflow assignments page shows the different phases of the documentation cycle designed using the Workflow designer.

 Workflow assignments overview page

 This Workflow assignment overview page gives a bird’s eye view of the articles/category pages available on the selected version and language of the knowledge base project.
-The articles assigned information to the team account’s profile is available.
+The articles that assigned information to the team account’s profile are available.

 Team accounts can view the number of articles/ category pages in each workflow status at any given point in time.
 Here is the information provided for the articles in the list overview

-The title of the article (not clickable), The current status tag (For ex.
-In review), article revision (For ex. v10, v11), open in editor icon, and the category or sub-category in which the article is present.
+The title of the article (not clickable), current status tag (For ex.
+In review), article revision (For example, v10, v11), open in editor icon, and the category or sub-category in which the article is present.

 b.
 Due date